AsG520/Inclined-Plane-Simulation/README.md

 Video Details for Simulation
 - [Will Come Soon!].

-Video Link of Simulating Motion of Inclined Plane in Java (YouTube) - [Will Come Soon].
+Video Link of Simulating Motion of Inclined Plane in Java (YouTube) - [Coming Soon!].